TonyM1958/HA-FoxESS-Modbus/README.md

 * Correction of Temp to BatCurrent sensor for RS485
 * Correction of unique_id for BMS Cell mV low
 * Addition of BMS Cycle Count and rename / rescale of BMS Watthours Total to BMS kWh Total for consistency when working with energy values
 * Addition of inverter running totals and daily totals for Solar Energy, Battery Charge, Battery Discharge, Grid Consumption Energy, Feed In Energy, Total Yield and (Battery) Input Energy.
-These can be used to replace some of the Riemann sum approximations previously used for greater accuracy and alignment with Fox cloud data.
+These can be used to replace Riemann sum approximations previously used for greater accuracy and alignment with Fox cloud data.
 * Added unique_id for all entities to allow management in the HA UI and aid migration to other integrations
 * Support for KH series inverter using modbusLAN with RS485 to Wifi/LAN adapter